Minghao1999/iEcho-Agent/README.md

 ## Technology Stack

 The application is built using the MERN stack (MongoDB, Express.js, React.js, Node.js) for both frontend and backend development.
 Real-time communication between the client and server is facilitated by Socket.IO.
-Additional technologies include React, Redux for frontend development, and npm or yarn for package management.
+Additional technologies include React, Redux,RTK Query for frontend development, and npm or yarn for package management.
 MongoDB Atlas is utilized for cloud-based MongoDB database hosting.

+## Feature: Key Opinion Leader (KOL) (AI) Assistant

+The KOL Chat Application includes  AI assistant designed specifically for WhatsApp.
+This AI assistant is capable of automatically responding to messages using Large Language Models (LLM), providing users with efficient communication management.
+Additionally, it offers the flexibility to switch between automatic AI responses and manual response mode, empowering users to tailor their communication approach as needed.

+### Key Features:

+1. **Automatic Message Responses**: The AI assistant can automatically respond to incoming messages using advanced language processing capabilities.

+2. **Manual Response Mode**: Users have the option to switch to manual response mode, allowing them to personally engage with their contacts when desired.

+3. **Scheduling Messaging**: The AI assistant supports scheduling messages, enabling users to plan and send messages at specific times, enhancing communication efficiency.

 ## Environment Variables

 To run this project locally, you'll need to set up environment variables.

  Create a `.env` file in both the server and client directories.
-You can refer to `.env.example` in the server directory for guidance.
+You can refer to `.env.example` in the server and client directory for guidance.

 You'll also need to obtain the WhatsApp webhook information from [here](https://developers.facebook.com/docs/whatsapp/cloud-api/get-started/).